StirFry-js/stirfry/README.md

 var server  = new StirFry(8080);
 server.pre(StirFry.static('public'));
 ```
 That example uses the built in `StirFry.static()` to create a static file server.
 The `'public'` means that the static files get served from the public folder, it is optional to leave that input. `server.pre()` is a way of saying do this before anything else.
-If there is no path input it automatically substitutes it with /.\*/
+If there is no path input it automatically substitutes it with /.\*/, it does the sae for `server.request()`

 ## Asynchronous operations
 Asynchronous operations in stirfry run in parallel which means that you can't expect your asynchronous operation in one layer to show up in the same layer, so that is why I provided 3 layers